theos/theos-wiki/Installation-Linux.md

 |----------|--------------------|-------------------|
 | **Linux** <br> **Windows 10** | Linux kernel 3.16 <br> Windows 10 build 14393 | Linux, iOS |

-1. Follow the instructions at <http://apt.llvm.org> to add the correct clang-6.0 source for your Linux distro
+1. Follow the instructions at <http://apt.llvm.org> to add the correct clang-6.0 source for your Linux distro.
+Once this is done, run `sudo apt-get update` to refresh your sources.

 2. Install the following prerequisites: